 Golden Age of Flight Gallery

 The “Golden Age” of aviation occurred from about 1919-1939.
 During this period, trick fliers traveled across the country showing off their skills and inspiring the next generation of pilots.
-Learn about some of these aviators and their planes in this exhibit.

 Simulators and Interactive Areas

 Interactive experiences are available at the museum as well.
 Step onto the Max Flight Interactive Ride to experience a two-seat FS2000 flight simulator that includes sky loops, aerial combat, and sharp banks in its 360-degree, pilot-controlled experience.
-Other interactive exhibits include the Aerial Combat Experience and a 3D/4D theater that includes seats synchronized to what's happening on the screen.

 Special Exhibits

-Visitors who have a special interest in a particular sector of aviation may find themselves engrossed in the museum's special exhibits.
 Exhibits change regularly and have included such displays as American Women in Flight, which paid tribute to people such as Sally Ride, and SPACE: Our Greatest Adventure, a special program exploring the stars.